akemin-dayo/simject/README.md

 1. Place your dynamic libraries and accompanying property lists inside `/opt/simject` to load them in the iOS Simulator.
 Do not delete `simject.plist` or `simject.dylib`.

-1. Inside the `bin` subdirectory, you will find the `respring_simulator` command-line tool.
+1. Inside the `bin` subdirectory, you will find the `simspring` command-line tool.
 Execute it to cause a booted iOS Simulator to respring and be able to load tweaks.

-1. You will need to run `respring_simulator` every time the device reboots or if SpringBoard crashes.
+1. You will need to run `simspring` every time the device reboots or if SpringBoard crashes.

 1. Happy developing!
 (And don't make SpringBoard cry *too* hard... it has feelings, too!
 Probably.)